Tushar-Indurjeeth/Pixabay-images/README.md

 # Pixabay Free Images

-A fully responsive website to view free images from the Pixaby API, built using [NextJs](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/).
+A fully responsive website to view free images from the Pixabay API, built using [NextJs](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/).

 ## Live demo